ktptran/my-portfolio/README.md

 1. Refactor website to NextJS and update with projects.
 2. Add in ktptran.xyz domain name to hosted zone and deployment.

+### Design Decisions

+This portfolio is a static website which is best suited for sever-side rendering.
+Between ReactJS and NextJS, NextJS offers server-side rendering.
+NextJS is a framework used to build UI and pages for the web app within the React Library.